arnabs542/Algorithm-and-Data-Structure/doc/classical_algorithm.md

 How do we achieve O(N). s1+s1 exhaustive list all substring

-## BFPRT
-In an unordered array, find the k'th smallest or largest value

-first method is recursive:
-1. select a pivot number
-2. partition the collection into <,=,> 3 collections compared with pivot
-3. check k's smallest location, then recursive

-The issue is pivot choice could be random and worst case is O(N^2)

 ## Implement a basic calculator to evaluate a simple expression string.
 https://leetcode.com/problems/basic-calculator/#/description
 Implement a basic calculator to evaluate a simple expression string.